Recording impulse responses in a parking garage. Seattle, Washington, 2021.

 Other

 Making Neutrinowatch means I'm constantly learning new things about coding (mostly with Python) and data processing.
-I also like to tinker with CSS and HTML (I wrote this website).
+I also like to tinker play with CSS and HTML.
 Hoping to learn more about SQL and statistics soon.

 Field Recording.
 Pullman, Washington.
 2021